OVERVIEW

 Our burst can be used by itself in instances where the standard Yelp logo doesn’t work because of size or format restrictions.

-The burst should be Yelp Red or white only.
+The burst should be Yelp Red or white.
 The burst can be placed on any color or photo, as long as it does what it was was born to do—stand out.

 Sub brand logos